-16.(1) The Municipal Planning Approval Authority may conduct a site inspection upon referral of the application for a decision.
+- 16.(1) The Municipal Planning Approval Authority may conduct a site inspection upon referral of the application for a decision. - (2) Should a site inspection be required, then the Municipal Planning Registrar must in writing notify - (a) the applicant; and - (b) any other person identified by the Presiding Officer;

-(2) Should a site inspection be required, then the Municipal Planning Registrar must in writing notify - of the date and time for the site inspection.
+of the date and time for the site inspection.